dantonini/user-story-matrix/README.md

 usm ask feature
 ```

-This will guide you in writing a feature request as a user story and send it to me directly.
+This will guide you in writing a feature request as a user story and send it to the developers directly.

 Alternatively, feel free to open an issue or start a discussion here on GitHub.